javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 - Changing the attribute `value` updates the property.
 - But the property change does not affect the attribute.

-That actually can come in handy, because the user may modify `value`, then, if we want to recover the "original" value from HTML, it's in the attribute.
+That "feature" may actually can come in handy, because the user may modify `value`, and then after it, if we want to recover the "original" value from HTML, it's in the attribute.

 ## DOM properties are typed

 DOM properties are not always strings.
-For instance, `input.checked` property (for checkboxes) and other similar properties are boolean:
+For instance, `input.checked` property (for checkboxes) is boolean:

 ```html run
 <input id="input" type="checkbox" checked> checkbox